 Often, a 10 or 15 minute charge will improve battery condition enough to start the engine.
 If battery is located in the engine compartment, open left engine cowl access door and connect positive charger cable to positive (battery side) battery relay terminal.
 Then, connect negative charger cable to battery ground strap or engine.
-If battery is located beneath the instrument console, remove console hold down screws (one each side), lift console, remove battery box cover, and connect charger cables directly to battery posts (connect positive cable first).
-Use extreme caution not to short to console sheet metal.
-Later console installations are equipped with charging posts on the right side of the console.
-Charger cables may be connected directly to these posts without accessing the battery.
-If battery is located beneath the left front seat, open underseat compartment, remove battery protective panel at forward end of compartment, and connect charger cables as described for engine compartment battery.
+If battery is located beneath the left front seat, open under-seat compartment, remove battery protective panel at forward end of compartment, and connect charger cables as described for engine compartment battery.

-After charging, disconnect cables (disconnect negative cable first), secure access panels or console as required, and attempt a normal start.
+After charging, disconnect cables (disconnect negative cable first), secure access panels as required, and attempt a normal start.
 If battery still has insufficient charge to start engine, service or replace battery before further flight.

-On helicopters with a 28-volt electrical system, the battery may be charged using the optional external power receptacle located inside the right engine-cowl door.
-Power connected to the receptacle will flow directly to the battery via the 20-amp charging circuit breaker (10 amp breaker on earlier helicopters) without the battery switch on.
+The battery may be charged using the optional external power receptacle located inside the right engine-cowl door.
+Power connected to the receptacle will flow directly to the battery via the 20-amp charging circuit breaker (10-amp breaker on earlier helicopters) without the battery switch on.
 For larger charging currents, the battery switch must be on to allow current flow through the external power and battery relays.